ahoundetoungan/PartialNetwork/README.md

 ## ARD, Breza et al. (2020)

 ### Simulation procedure
 The data is simulated following a procedure similar to the one in Breza et al. (2020).
 One notable exception is how we attribute traits to individuals.
-The code uses the functions `rvMF` (random variable generator vonMises-Fisher (vMF)), `dvMF` (density vMF), `CpvMF` (Normalizing constant, vMF), `sim.dnetwork` (linking probabilities) and `sim.network` (drawn network from probabilities).
+The code uses the functions `rvMF` (random variable generator von Mises-Fisher (vMF)), `dvMF` (density vMF), `CpvMF` (Normalizing constant, vMF), `sim.dnetwork` (linking probabilities) and `sim.network` (drawn network from probabilities).
 See the associated help files for details.
 Below, we provide an example using only one group.

 ```R
 # Sample size